 If a category is removed from your catalog, you can use a category rewrite to redirect links to the URL of another category in your store.
 Think in terms of target / original request or redirect to / redirect from.
 Although people might still navigate to the former page from search engines or outdated links, the redirect causes your store to switch to the new target.

 When automatic redirects are enabled and you save a category, all product and category rewrites are generated in real time and stored in rewrite tables by default.
 This could result in significant performance issues for categories with many assigned products.
 The solution is to change this default and skip the generation of category/products URL rewrites of products for category save.
 In this case, product rewrites are generated only for the canonical product URL.
 See Automatic Product Redirects for more information.

 Step 1.
 Plan the Rewrite

-To avoid mistakes, write down the “redirect to” path and “redirect from” path.
-The paths should include the URL Key and suffix, if applicable.
+To avoid mistakes, write down the redirect to path and redirect from path and include the URL Key and suffix (if applicable).

 If you are not sure, open each category page in your store, and copy the path from the address bar of your browser.

 On the Admin sidebar, go to Marketing > SEO & Search > URL Rewrites.